MichaelBurge/michaelburge.github.io/_posts/2017-08-15-how-do-i-modify-a-variable-in-haskell.markdown

     updateNext = \(i, arr) -> (i+1, setDiagonal i arr)
 {% endhighlight %}

 A value of type `State s a` is a value of type `a` that implicitly reads and writes a state parameter of type `s`.
 You almost always want the strict version.
-Here is the above code written to use `State Int IntArray`:
+Here is the above code written to use `State`:

 {% highlight haskell %}
 import Control.Monad.State.Strict